-Godheads and Other Stories is a collection of six short stories about the intersection between high weirdness and low mundaneness, and how even the very strange can see normal once you get used to it.
+Godheads is a collection of stories about the intersection between high weirdness and low mundaneness, and how even the very strange can seem normal once you get used to it.
+Come discover:

-- ‘Godheads’: In an age where gods and spirits have been captured and rendered down into consumer drugs, Diane and Angela head out to their favourite club to get high and dance.
-But Diane’s too angry to have fun tonight – and convinced that something strange and dangerous threatens not just her relationship but reality itself.
+- Godheads: In a world where gods have been rendered down into party drugs, Diane and Angela head out to get high and dance.
+But Diane’s too angry to have fun – and convinced that something threatens not just her relationship but reality itself.

 Very strange worlds.
 Fairly ordinary people.
 Stories for all of them.